sysadgit/offerup-clone/README.md

 OfferUp Clone - GitHub Repository
 OfferUp clone is a robust and customizable classified software that caters to businesses in the online buy-sell marketplace industry.
 Inspired by the successful model of OfferUp, our solution allows you to infuse your unique ideas and features, enabling you to launch a distinctive product in the market.

-OfferUp clone, developed by Trioangle Technologies, has successfully delivered top-notch products to more than 250 clients worldwide.
+“<a href="https://www.trioangle.com/offerup-clone/">Offerup clone</a>”, developed by Trioangle Technologies, has successfully delivered top-notch products to more than 250 clients worldwide.
 Our commitment to providing exceptional service has been the driving force behind our client’s satisfaction and success.

 **Support**